lloydshark/aws-clojurescript-lambda/README.md

 A minimalist template project for clojurescript on aws lambda.

 Including some examples of how to use the raw AWS Javascript (aws-sdk) API.
+...and additionally how to use core async to handle the responses.

 ## Usage